Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Eligible charity organizations for the Arizona Charitable Tax Credit

 The Arizona Charitable Tax Credit is meant to provide taxpayers with a mechanism for supporting charities that offer services to low-income residents with chronic illnesses or disabilities.
 For that reason, Phoenix Children’s is certified as a Qualifying Charitable Organization.
-Phoenix Children’s specializes in providing life-saving and life-changing medical services to critically ill and injured children, and is ranked in all 10 specialties in U.S. News and World Report’s list of Best Children’s Hospitals in 2021-2022.
-Furthermore, 56% of patient families at Phoenix Children’s receive health care coverage via the Arizona Health Care Cost Containment System (AHCCCS).
+Phoenix Children’s specializes in providing life-saving and life-changing medical services to critically ill and injured children, and was named one of U.S. News & World Report’s Best Children’s Hospitals for the 14th consecutive year in 2024.
+Furthermore, over 50% of patient families at Phoenix Children’s receive health care coverage via the Arizona Health Care Cost Containment System (AHCCCS).
 Phoenix Children’s also takes health care services directly to the most vulnerable in our community through the Homeless Youth Outreach program.

 What is a Qualifying Charitable Organization (QCO)?